-Have you considered what this says about how women are told we can create connections or how we get to belong?
+Have you considered what this says about how women are told we can create connections?
+Or how we get to belong?

-Control & Diet Culture Mentality tells you HOW you can FINALLY get control over your appetite, cravings, bodycomposition, in short, YOUR LIFE.
+"Control" in Diet Culture Mentality

+The diet industry tells you how you can FINALLY get control over your appetite, cravings, body-composition, in short, YOUR LIFE.
 Diet Culture also tells you that once you have this control, your life will be magically changed, forever.
 You are going to be able to End the Struggles, Win the Battle, Overcome, Prevail, Show Food Who's the Boss.